chadacious/roku-sabr-demo/README.md

 - Update branding assets (splash, icons) in `src/assets/images/` and refresh `src/manifest` entries if sizes change.
 - Extend `VideoPlayer.bs` to add controls, overlays, or analytics hooks.
 - Additional diagnostics can be added by expanding `logger.bs` or toggling log levels in individual tasks.

+## Reusing the SABR core
+The app ships with a stripped-down “core” bundle that contains just the runtime pieces needed to integrate SABR processing into another project.

+1. Run `npm run build:core`.
+This populates `build/core/source/` with the SABR adapters, cache, MP4 parser, protobuf bindings, and a no-op `SabrDebug.bs`.
+2. Copy everything under `build/core/source/` into the target project (for example under `source/` or `vendor/sabr/`).
+3. Add the copied files to the consuming project’s `bsconfig.json` so BrighterScript can compile them.
+4. To sanity-check the generated bundle in this repo, run `bsc --project bsconfig.core.json` (after `npm run build:core`).
+The config targets `build/core/source/` exclusively, so any syntax or typing problems in the exported files surface before you ship them.

+Because the generated stub disables all debug uploads and verbose logging by default, the core bundle is safe to ship in production channels.
+If you need diagnostics in the host app, replace the stub `SabrDebug.bs` with your own implementation before compiling.

 ## Troubleshooting
 - Check `artifacts/logs-*.txt` for deployment/test run logs.